MaxymHuang/BrobridgeOrg.github.io/docs/faq/gravity-portal.md

 # Gravity Portal
 ### What is Gravity Portal?

-Gravity Portal is a software platform
+Gravity Portal is a software platform designed to replace [Gravity CLI](/docs/cli.md).
+Taking user experience into account, gravity portal allows users to create data pipelines and data products from scratch, all through easy-to-use graphical interface.

 ### What is Gravity and how does it work?